Al Jazeera Mubasher

-Al Jazeera Mubasher (AJM; الجزيرة مباشر) is a public affairs television network launched by Al Jazeera Media Network originally on April 15, 2005.
-As such, it is an Arabic channel based in Doha, Qatar that broadcasts conferences and other events live without editing or commentary, using subtitles when translation is needed.
-The channel is also sometimes referred to as Al Jazeera Live, as Mubasher is an Arabic word for Live (as in live broadcast) and Al-‘Amma is Arabic for General.
-The channel was formerly called just Al Jazeera Mubasher.
+Al Jazeera Mubasher (AJM; الجزيرة مباشر) is a public affairs television network launched by Al Jazeera Media Network on April 15, 2005.
+It is an Arabic channel based in Doha, Qatar that broadcasts conferences and other events live without editing or commentary, using subtitles when translation is needed.
+The channel is also sometimes referred to as Al Jazeera Live, as mubasher is an Arabic word for live (as in live broadcast).

-Al Jazeera Mubasher Al-‘Amma is the first channel of its kind in the Arab world and is similar to the U.S. channel C-SPAN and UK channel BBC Parliament.
+Al Jazeera Mubasher is the first channel of its kind in the Middle East, broadcasting 24-hour live news and events—similar to the US channel C-SPAN and UK channel BBC Parliament.
 The channel also has a live stream of its broadcast on its website.

-In 2014, the channel underwent a graphics upgrade as part of Al Jazeera Media Networks graphics upgrade across the company.
+In 2014, the channel underwent a graphics upgrade as part of Al Jazeera Media Networks' graphics upgrade across the company.

-Launched in April 2005, Al Jazeera Mubasher is the first Middle Eastern 24-hour live news and events channel.
-The channel broadcasts real-time footage of global and regional events.

-The channel has remote feeds and on-the-ground cameras broadcasting political gatherings, press conferences, discussions, and meetings, broadcasting the latest on political, social, cultural and economic affairs.
-The channel feed mainly provides live and uncut livestream.
+The channel features remote feeds and live on-location cameras covering political events, press conferences, discussions, and meetings, providing the latest updates on political, social, cultural, and economic developments.
+The channel feed mainly provides live and uncut footage.

-On December 20, 2014, it was announced that Al Jazeera Media Network would coalesce both Al Jazeera Mubasher and the temporarily suspended Al Jazeera Mubasher Misr into a new combined channel called Al Jazeera Al-‘Amma (AJMG) or Al Jazeera Live General.
+On December 20, 2014, it was announced that Al Jazeera Media Network would coalesce both Al Jazeera Mubasher and the temporarily suspended Al Jazeera Mubasher Misr into a combined channel called Al Jazeera Al-‘Amma (AJMG) or Al Jazeera Live General.